Dr Andrew Mayers

 Perinatal mental illnesses

 Postnatal depression is often an overused term, and one that hides a much more complex set of conditions for mothers (and fathers, for that matter).
-I prefer the term 'maternal mental illness' (or perinatal mental health), because that illustrates how a series of problems with mood and perceptions of reality can afflict women during pregnancy and for some time after the birth of their baby.
+I prefer the term perinatal mental health, because that illustrates how a series of problems with mood, anxiety, and perceptions of reality that can afflict families during pregnancy and for some time after the birth of their baby.
 This page provides an overview of some typical conditions.
 For more details about signs, symptoms and treatments please always refer to qualified sources, such as NHS Choices.
 To discover what support is available, please visit the resources page.
 Fathers can also develop mental health problems during the perinatal period, and often need help to provide support for their wife/partner should she become unwell.
 To read about that, refer to the fathers mental health page.

-NHS Choices refers briefly to obsessive-compulsive disorder (OCD) in new mothers; in reality this is also a major concern for women during pregnancy.
+NHS Choices refers briefly to obsessive-compulsive disorder (OCD) in new mothers; in reality Maternal OCD is a major concern for women during pregnancy.
 Central to OCD is the tendency to ruminate on unwanted thoughts, images or urges, which are countered by the need to engage in repetitive behaviours.
 The latter are an attempt to reduce the anxiety of the former.
 It is often, mistakenly, assumed that maternal obsessions focus on cleanliness.
 More commonly, the intrusive thoughts dwell on an excessive need to protect the baby (or foetus in pregnancy) from harm.
-You can find some useful resources and support through Maternal OCD, including this excellent short film.
-Also, OCD-UK have produced some excellent information about perinatal OCD.

 Nonetheless, there are still many women left in the local community with no support at all.
 These women may not be aware of what help is available or may not know that they are in need of help.
 I am working with friends and colleagues nationally to press for better NHS and community (peer) support.
 Refer to the campaigns page to learn more about that.
 I am also involved with some programmes that are designed to help train health professionals.